ss497254/weather-app/README.md

-This is a simple website that tells you weather of your desired location.
+This is a simple website that tells you the weather of your desired location.
-Right now this website shows limited information, probably I will other features soon.